Banata

 Convex Environment Variables

-These are set on the Convex deployment using npx convex env set.
-They're available to Convex functions via process.env.
+You set these on your Convex deployment with npx convex env set.
+They're available to your Convex functions via process.env.

 Core